Arborek is a small tourist village in Raja Ampat.

 After drinking full coconut water to beat the heat I started walking around the village.

 A small church but probably the biggest structure on the island stood quietly in the middle of the village.

 A tourist map announced the geography of the village.
 I wish all towns and cities in the world had a tourist map like this one.
 A small board pointed to the dive shop for the tourists who primarily come here for diving.

-The straight line roads seem odd, but very orderly.
-No sooner I started walking, I reached the other edge of the village.
+The straight-line roads seem odd, but very orderly.
+No sooner did I start walking, I reached the other edge of the village.
 Small mangrove saplings were floating on the beach.

 Meeting the Dead

 Next to this beach was the village graveyard.
 I walked around a bit and saw that all the graves were like small huts.
 Each had a roof on top of it even if there were no walls.
 The graves were clean as if they have been vacuum cleaned minutes ago.
 Most of them had flowers on them.
 It was as if the corner of the island belonged to the dead of the island.